 Bone marrow is a soft tissue at the centre of the bones which contain various capillaries and blood vessels.
 The main purpose of the bone marrow is the production of new, healthy blood cells for the rest of the body – around 200 billion blood cells every 24 hours.
 This blood cell production is essential in the maintenance of a healthy and functioning vascular system, as well as a major contributor to the body's lymphatic system.

 Two different forms of bone marrow exist: yellow and red.
-Most of your red and white blood cells are produced in the red marrow whilst fat and cartilage in developed in the yellow marrow.
-Your red blood cells will live for around 120 days, while white blood cells usually survive for no more than 24 hours, making the constant replenishment of cells essential.
+Most of your red and white blood cells are produced in the red marrow whilst fat and cartilage are developed in the yellow marrow.
+Your red blood cells will live for around 120 days, while white blood cells usually survive for no more than 4 days, making the constant replenishment of cells essential.
 Healthy cell reproduction is also necessary to successfully fight off disease and infection.
-Red bone marrow also produces platelets, which form blood clots to prevent excessive bleeding and helps the body to bruise properly.
-Similarly, the production of hemoglobin in red blood cells is vital for respiration, collection oxygen and disposing of carbon dioxide.
+Red bone marrow also produces platelets, which form blood clots to prevent excessive bleeding and which help the body to bruise properly.
+Similarly, the production of hemoglobin in red blood cells is vital for respiration, collecting oxygen and disposing of carbon dioxide.

 The most common issue following a bone marrow transplant is infection.
 With the red and white blood cells yet to develop in the weeks immediately after the infusion, the chance of infection becomes both higher and potentially life-threatening.
 Remaining in isolation and ensuring that you avoid anyone who is sick or can transmit an infection is very important during this period.